Flying kite at British seaside

 Dmitry Petrov, Yulia Dodonova, Leonid Zhukov, Mikhail Belyaev

-In proceedings of the International Workshop on Pattern Recognition in Neuroimaging, 2016
+International Workshop on Pattern Recognition in Neuroimaging, 2016

 Classification of structural brain networks based on information divergence of graph spectra